The whiteboard paradox: perfect for brainstorming, terrible for visibility

 Fitting an elephant into a teacup

-Trying to squeeze a large-scale distributed architecture, with all its numerous components, interactions, and dependencies, is like trying to fit an elephant into a teacup!
+Trying to squeeze a large-scale distributed system, with all its numerous components, interactions, and dependencies, into a static image, is like trying to fit an elephant into a teacup.

 It’s also a question of limited time: how much ground can you cover in a single meeting, while manually re-drawing and erasing things the whole time?
 Or, how can you ensure everyone on the team is up to speed on the different components?